samthor/but-unzip/README.md

 const all = unzip(zipBytes, inflateRaw);
 ```

+## Limitations

+* This library doesn't support ZIP64, but probably should.
+  But your browser (and Node) will probably not be happy to work with 4gb+ files, especially as this is not a streaming library (it just gives everything at once).

+* Like literally every zip library that exists, this only supports compression types 0 (store) and 8 (deflate).

 ## Notes

 * Pako's ESM bundling is a bit broken, so importing 'pako/lib/inflate.js' adds ~20k.
 Importing 'pako' wholesale, even if you only use `inflateRaw`, adds ~45k.

-* This library doesn't support ZIP64, but probably should.

 * Chrome actually only supports `inflate`, but we abuse that to provide `inflateRaw`.

+* The main thread is only good for decompressing small things.
+  If you're handling user data and it could be really big, use a `Worker`.